Rufus For Real

 oven baked salmon filet before cooking

-• Lemon-Garlic: Add 2–3 grated garlic cloves and extra lemon zest for a bright, savory finish.
+• Lemon-Garlic: Add 2–3 grated garlic cloves with a few pats of butter and extra lemon zest for a bright, savory finish.

 • Honey-Butter Glaze: Melt 1–2 tablespoons of honey with a little butter and brush it over the salmon during the last 5 minutes for a glossy, lightly sweet crust.